U.S. News Rankings

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Fairmont State University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Fairmont State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Fairmont State University, 80 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Fairmont State University.

 Paying for School

-At Fairmont State University, 77.4 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $5,664.
+At Fairmont State University, 74 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $5,664.